ToshioCP/Gobject-tutorial/gfm/sec3.md

 Execute it.

 ~~~
-$ cd misc; _build/example4
+$ cd src/misc; _build/example4
 Registration was a success.
-The type is 5605454b28a0.
+The type is 564b4ff708a0.
 Instantiation was a success.
-The instance address is 0x5605454b4000.
+The instance address is 0x564b4ff71400.
 ~~~

+You can use `G_DEFINE_FINAL_TYPE` instead of `G_DEFINE_TYPE` for final type classes since GLib version 2.70.

 ## G_DECLARE_FINAL_TYPE macro